boltops-tools/lono/docs/_reference/lono-user_data.md

 ## Description

-Generates user_data script for debugging
+Generates user_data script for debugging.

 Generates user_data scripts in `app/user_data` so you can see it for debugging.
 Let's say you have a script in `app/user_data/bootstrap.sh`.
 To generate it: